emburse/dda-certification-test/README.md

     </OFX>
     ```

-2. An Access Token, DDA endpoints use OAuth 2.0, the authentication has to be done thru `Authorization: Bearer ACCESS_TOKEN` Header
+2. An OAuth 2.0 Access Token is required for making requests to DDA endpoints.
+This certification test suite does not test the OAuth token issuance process, and instead assumes that a valid token has already been retrieved for use in the `Authorization: Bearer ACCESS_TOKEN` Header.

 ## Installation instructions
-It's better to use virtualenv so we don't pollute the global environment with requirements:
+This certification test suite is implemented using Python and depends upon requirements defined within `requirements.txt`.
+We recommend creating a virtualenv to avoid polluting your the global environment with Python requirements:
 ```
 virtualenv .venv --no-site-packages
 ```
-Activate the environment and install requiremenmts:
+Activate the virtual Python environment and install Python requirements:
 ```
 source ./.venv/bin/activate
 pip install --upgrade -r requirements.txt
 ```

 ## Configuration
-Open `dda-certification-test/dda_cert/dda_cert/settings.py` file and configure required fields:
+Open `dda-certification-test/dda_cert/dda_cert/settings.py` file and configure the following required fields:

 ```
 DDA_ENDPOINT_BASE_URL = "https://example.com/dda/1.0"